-Kouts is a close-knit community built on character and pride and rich in history.
+Kouts is a close-knit community built on character and pride, and is rich in history.

 Kouts was originally set up by Barnhardt Kouts (Kautz) as a village at the junction of the Erie and Pennsylvania (Panhandle) railroads.
 Soon after in 1865, the first post office was formed and by 1881 there were about 500 people who called Kouts home.
 Besides offering residents the benefits of being a station for two railroads, the Kouts area was also important to early settlers for its abundant fish and furs due to the nearby Kankakee River.